simonjulianl/tp/docs/UserGuide.md

 **GoMedic** creates a new doctor based on the smallest Doctor ID available.
 This example is shown [here](#doctor_tutorial), where a new doctor is added and assigned the ID **D004** instead of **D006**.

 **NOTE:**
-* A new doctor that is added may not be displayed as the last entry, as the table is sorted by ID.
+* A new added doctor may not be displayed as the last entry, as the table is sorted by ID.
 * If there are any invalid fields, as specified [here](#doctor_constraint), the new doctor will not be added.

 The parameters are: